Ilnicki010/support-local-businesses-app/README.md

 ### improvements

+- [ ] Find/scrape campaign info binded with a place and put it to the Airtable as a starting point
 - [ ] Deal with paging of results so user can get more by scrolling down page
 - [ ] Put a button underneath the map.
 “Redo Search for Visible Map Area”
 - [ ] Styling, styling, styling